Riddarvid/BoFunComplexity/Notes/Analysis of classes.md

 ## Functions with exactly one 1 in output

-Given n input bits, there exist exactly n functions with only one 1 in the output:
+Given n input bits, there exist exactly 2^n functions with only one 1 in the output:

 000 0
 001 0